Towards Better Generalization via Distributional Input Projection Network: Supplement Experiments

-Here we explore the generalization performance on Out-Of-Distribution (OOD) tasks.
-We conduct experiments on three tabular datasets using different neural network architectures, further validating the advantages of our proposed methods in OOD generalization performance.
+We also explore the generalization performance on OOD tasks.
+We conduct experiments on tabular datasets using different neural network architectures, further validating the advantages of our proposed methods in both In-Distribution (ID) and Out-Of-Distribution (OOD) generalization performance.

 \textbf{Setup.}\quad To assess robustness under distribution shift, we use the Shifts vessel power estimation dataset \citep{malinin2022shifts} and the Shifts Weather Prediction dataset \citep{malinin2021shifts} in OOD situations.
 For each dataset, we train three MLP architectures—2 layers with 100 neurons per layer (2+100), 4 layers with 100 neurons per layer (4+100), and 4 layers with 400 neurons per layer (4+400)—using standard stochastic gradient descent on the MSE loss.
 We compare against the non‑perturbed baseline (Standard).
 We vary the fraction of training data (100\%, 66\%, 33\%) and evaluate the same three MLP architectures under each split.